Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Abstract

 \section{Abstract}

-Laboratory experiments of bacterial colonies (e.g., \emph{Escherichia coli}) under well-controlled conditions often lead to evolutionary diversification in which (at least) two ecotypes, each one specialized in the consumption of a different set of metabolic resources, branch out from an initially monomorphic population.
-Empirical evidences suggest that, even under fixed and stable conditions, such an ``evolutionary branching'' occurs in a stochastic way, meaning that: (i) it is observed in a significant fraction, but not all, of the experimental repetitions, (ii) it may emerge at broadly diverse times, and (iii) the relative abundances of the resulting subpopulations are variable across experiments.
-Theoretical approaches shedding light on the possible emergence of evolutionary branching in this type of conditions have been previously developed within the theory of ``adaptive dynamics''.
-Such approaches are typically deterministic ---or incorporate at most demographic or finite-size fluctuations which become negligible for the extremely large populations of these experiments--- and, thus, do not permit to reproduce the empirically observed large degree of variability.
-Here, we make further progress and shed new light on the stochastic nature of evolutionary outcomes by introducing the idea of ``soft'' trade-offs (as opposed to``hard'' ones).
-This introduces a natural new source of stochasticity which allows one to account for the empirically observed variability as well as to make predictions for the likelihood of evolutionary branching to be observed, thus helping to bridge the gap between theory and experiments.
+Laboratory experiments with bacterial colonies under well-controlled conditions often lead to evolutionary diversification, where at least two ecotypes emerge from an initially monomorphic population.
+Empirical evidence suggests that such an "evolutionary branching" occurs stochastically, even under fixed and stable conditions.
+This stochasticity is characterized by: (i) occurrence of branching in a significant fraction, but not all, of experimental settings, (ii) emergence at widely varying times, and (iii) variable relative abundances of the resulting subpopulations across experiments.
+Theoretical approaches to understanding evolutionary branching under these conditions have been previously developed within the (deterministic) framework of "adaptive dynamics."
+Here, we advance the understanding of the stochastic nature of evolutionary outcomes by introducing the concept of "stochastic trade-offs" as opposed to "hard" ones.
+The key idea is that the stochasticity of mutations occurs in a high-dimensional trait space and this translates into variability that is constrained to a flexible tradeoff curve in a lower-dimensional space.
+By incorporating this additional source of stochasticity, we are able to account for the observed empirical variability and make predictions regarding the likelihood of evolutionary branching under different experimental conditions.
+This approach effectively bridges the gap between theoretical predictions and empirical observations, providing insights into when and how evolutionary branching is more likely to occur in laboratory experiments.